Code Generation

 Code generation can be defined and used anywhere in a Terramate Project.

-Any stack that is part of the filesystem tree reachable from a code generation strategy configuration will be a selected target to generate code in.
-This means a configuration to generate code can be defined at the root level, reach all stacks, and trigger code generation in all stacks if not limited by conditional code generation, inherit attribute or stack filters.
+This means a configuration to generate code can be defined at the root level, reach all stacks, and trigger code generation in all stacks if not limited by conditional code generation, inherit attributes or stack filters.

 Failure modes